 To prepare graduates to practice engineering and to be successful in solving the engineering problems encountered in industry, government, or private practice;

 To provide graduates with the motivation and skills to advance into positions of increased responsibility and to pursue continuing education or graduate studies; and

 To produce graduates who are not only ethical and professional as engineers but also are responsible members of their communities and the larger society.

-At the time of completion of the engineering program at McNeese State University, a student will possess all of the following:
+At the time of completion of the engineering program at McNeese State University, graduates of the program will be able to:

-An ability to understand the impact of engineering solutions in a global, economic, environmental, and societal context;
+Recognize ethical and professional responsibilities in engineering situations and make informed judgements, which must consider the impact of engineering solutions in global, economic, environmental, and societal contexts;

 The engineering curriculum consists of general education courses, core engineering courses, and concentration courses.
 The core courses are required for all engineering concentrations and include study in chemistry, English, humanities, mathematics, physics, and basic engineering sciences.
 Core courses extend from the freshman year into the senior year.
 The concentration courses form a coherent unit in chemical, civil, or mechanical engineering and are taken during the junior and senior years.